hoshiizumiya/Snap.Hutao-Manjusaka.Docs/README.md

-# Snap.Hutao.Docs
+﻿# Snap.Hutao.Docs-Manjusaka

-This repository contains the documentation for the [Snap Hutao project](https://github.com/DGP-Studio/Snap.Hutao).
-You can view the live version at [https://hut.ao](https://hut.ao).
+This repository contains the documentation for the [Snap Hutao-Manjusaka project](https://github.com/hoshiizumiya/Snap.Hutao-Manjusaka).
+You can view the live version at []().

 We welcome contributions to our documentation!
-If you're interested in helping with translations, please check our [Localization Guide](https://hut.ao/i18n.html).
+If you're interested in helping with translations, please check our [Localization Guide](https:///i18n.html).

 ## How to Run Locally